 Today is #InternationalYogaDay.
-World over millions of people have adopted yoga as a way of life and yoga has helped them in numerous ways – mental peace, physical fitness, fight against a disease, etc. Yoga is an ancient physical, mental and … Continue reading International Yoga Day-Strike a Pose with an App!
+World over millions of people have adopted yoga as a way of life and yoga has helped them in numerous ways – mental peace, physical fitness, fight against a disease, etc. Yoga is an ancient physical, mental and … Continue reading Strike a Yoga Pose with an App!

 Summer’s here, way too early and the kids are driving you crazy as much as the heat is?
 A blog is a great project they can take up to keep themselves busy.
 Most kids like to read and write when … Continue reading Blog away the Summer Holidays, Kids!